“After menopause, you may be more likely to develop

 Menopause

 “Before menopause, women have a lower risk of heart disease than men.
-However, as women age and their oestrogen levels fall, their risk of cardiovascular disease increases”.10
+But, as women age and their oestrogen levels fall, their risk of heart disease increases.
+Heart disease is one of the leading causes of death for women in Australia.
+Heart disease also claims 3 times as many lives as breast cancer”.8

 Health Care Provider